-The MacPro modular system consists of a system components that lock together like Lego bricks and house the different sections of the system, enabling you to build the exact requirements for the MacPro and processes it will need to carry out, such as video editing or the like.
+The MacPro modular system consists of system components that lock together like Lego bricks and house the different sections of the system, enabling you to build the exact requirements for the MacPro and processes it will need to carry out, such as video editing or the like.

 The modular MacPro system would offer both consumer and business processor options, offering Pro’s Server class dual CPUs (Xenon E5), 8 DIMM ECC memory slots, whilst consumers would enjoy i3, i5, i7 processors with 4 DIMM slots.
+This flexibility ensures that users can tailor their MacPro to their specific needs, whether they are professional video editors requiring high processing power or casual users needing a reliable system for everyday tasks.

 Source: iPack3D